Glass Beads on Stand | JadeAM-08A

 Every Uniqwa piece has a story…

-Our range is largely individually, hand-made pieces.
-As the majority of our products are made from natural materials, elements such as texture, colour and pattern may vary piece to piece.
+Our collections are mostly individually hand-made pieces.
+As most of our products are made from natural materials, elements such as texture, colour, and pattern may vary piece to piece.

-We believe the use of natural materials and hand-crafted elements result in a testament to the unique qualities found in materials originating from nature.
+We believe the use of natural materials and hand-crafted elements result is a testament to the unique qualities found in materials originating from nature.